Lakeway Arts + Culture Calendar

 LTCL Artist Reception

-Apr 12 @ 1:00 pm – 3:00 pm
+May 10 @ 1:00 pm – 3:00 pm

 LTCL Artist Reception @ Lake Travis Library

 Join us at the Lake Travis Library in Lakeway for an art reception celebrating this month’s artist.
 January – Lynn Zwern.
 Lynn is best known for incorporating her strong sense of color, texture, and design into her dramatic impressionistic landscapes.
 She is an art teacher with a background in art therapy and likes to teach her students to paint what they feel in their hearts.
 February – Villa Shurielle.
 Villa is a children’s author, publisher, fashion enthusiast, and arts advocate.
 Rooted in contemplation, her pieces provoke a range of emotions that demand thoughtful reflection and respect for the complexities they unveil.
 March – Women in Photography.
 Celebrate Women’s History Month with these amazing local female photographers.
 Curated by Women in Visual Art (WIVA).
 View the exhibition online.
 April – Barbara Pence.
 Barbara is an award-winning artist who came to painting after a career as a bank executive in the Midwest.
 Initially, she was self-taught but later studied formally for three years at the Jeff Hein Art Academy in Salt Lake City.
 She has won many awards for her work and has been a featured artist in the International Artist magazine.
 Barbara’s oil paintings have a story to tell and often include a touch of humor.
+May – Gray Beinke.
+Inspired by Van Gogh and the Impressionists, St. Stephen’s senior Gray, now exploring new mediums with admiration for watercolor, will study biomedical engineering and robotics at Boston University next year, encouraging others to discover new passions.

 LTCL Mahjong 1:00 pm